caseyg/awesome/TOPICS.md

 *   [blurrah/mcp-graphql](https://github.com/blurrah/mcp-graphql) - Model Context Protocol server for GraphQL

 *   [cyanheads/obsidian-mcp-server](https://github.com/cyanheads/obsidian-mcp-server) - Obsidian Knowledge-Management MCP (Model Context Protocol) server that enables AI agents and development tools to interact with an Obsidian vault.
 It provides a comprehensive suite of tools for reading, writing, searching, and managing notes, tags, and frontmatter, acting as a bridge to the Obsidian Local REST API plugin.

+*   [menloresearch/jan](https://github.com/menloresearch/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer.

 *   [All-Hands-AI/OpenHands](https://github.com/All-Hands-AI/OpenHands) - 🙌 OpenHands: Code Less, Make More